thoughtpunch/sherlock/README.md

 # Sherlock

-Sherlock is the world's best (URI) inspector.
+Sherlock is the world's best URL inspector.

-It will get all available data about a given URI and even fetch and scrape the content if needed.
+It will get all available data about a given URL and even fetch and process the content.

 ## Installation